-Rule 3.
+- Rule 3.
 Inappropriate/Unauthorized physical contact: A student shall not cause physical injury or behave in such a way, which could threaten to cause physical injury to school employees, other students or visitors.

-Rule 4.
+A student shall not touch any person without the consent of said person in any manner. - Rule 4.
 Dangerous Weapons, Instruments: A student shall not possess, use, transmit, conceal or handle any object, which might be considered a dangerous weapon or instrument that could cause injury or damage.
 These include but are not limited to smoke bombs, fireworks or explosives of any kind, firearms, lighters, knives and pocket knives.
 This includes "look alike" weapons.
 Students are not to bring laser pens/pointers to school at any time; improper use of these devices may cause physical harm to others.

 Rule 5.
-Tobacco: A student shall not possess, use, transmit or conceal any tobacco or tobacco products (including cigarettes, snuff, smokeless tobacco or lighter).
+Tobacco/Vape Device: A student shall not possess, use, transmit or conceal any tobacco or tobacco products (including cigarettes, snuff, smokeless tobacco or lighter) and/or vape device of any kind including vape device accessories.
 This prohibition applies at any time the student is under the jurisdiction of the school.

-School officials will adhere to following actions when dealing with student tobacco offenses:
+School officials will adhere to following actions when dealing with student tobacco and/or vape device offenses:

-First offense: Three (3) days In-School Assignment
+First offense: Three (3) days In-School Assignment and completion of substance abuse cessation program as assigned by school officials with cost to be assumed by parents/guardians.